mcekov/cinema-app/README.md

-# Softuni defence project

-# Website for a Film Club
+# Film Club Web App

+App for managing film lists and reviews.

-## Available Scripts
+## Getting Started

 In the project directory, you can run:

+### `npm install`

+This will install project dependencies

 ### `npm start`